 Dementia: More Than Just Old Age

 These impairments aren’t just a sign of normal aging; they’re serious symptoms that occur as a result of brain degradation caused by dementia-related diseases.
-Even though it may seem like some behaviors are just normal as we all get older, significant impairments are probably a sign of a deeper issue.
+These mental limitations disrupt daily life, causing those with dementia to have changes in mood, personality and eventually be unable to take care of themselves.

 Types of Dementia

 As we mentioned above, dementia is more of a category of conditions rather than a specific disease itself.
 There are, however, several different diseases that are all considered to be sub-categories of dementia.
 These include:

 - Alzheimer’s (accounts for 60-80% of dementia cases)